DaveCTurner/davecturner.github.io/_posts/2016-01-31-bisection-in-dcvss.markdown

 date:   2016-01-31 19:09:09 +0000
 ---

-[Bisection](https://git-scm.com/docs/git-bisect) is a mightily powerful tool for debugging issues that were quietly introduced into a codebase and not noticed for an extended period of time.
-With a fine-grained linear history I have found it often to be possible to quickly bisect to the single-line change that causes an issue, even amongst tens of thousands of commits spanning many years from a shifting team of developers, armed only with a reproducible test case.
+[Bisection](https://git-scm.com/docs/git-bisect) is a mightily effective technique for debugging those tricky issues that were quietly introduced into a codebase and not noticed for an extended period of time.
+With a fine-grained linear history I have found it often to be possible to quickly bisect to the single-line change that caused an issue, even amongst tens of thousands of commits spanning many years from a shifting team of developers, armed only with a reproducible test case.
+If you're not using bisection then you're ignoring one of the most powerful tools in your development toolbox.

 ## Fine-grained commits